outref/devops-tutor-chat/README.md

 Edit `backend/seed_data.py` to add more DevOps topics and content to the RAG knowledge base.

-## MCP Integration
+## Web Search Integration

-The chatbot can integrate with MCP (Model Context Protocol) servers for enhanced web search capabilities.
-If the MCP server is not available, it falls back to predefined DevOps content.
+The chatbot integrates with web-search-mcp server through the MCP (Model Context Protocol) for enhanced web search capabilities.
+This provides:

-To set up an MCP web search server:
-1. Deploy an MCP-compatible web search server
-2. Update `MCP_WEB_SEARCH_URL` in your `.env` file
+- **Multi-Engine Search**: Automatically tries Bing, Brave, and DuckDuckGo for best results
+- **Full Content Extraction**: Fetches and extracts complete page content from search results
+- **No API Key Required**: Works with direct connections to search engines
+- **Smart Fallbacks**: Automatically switches between browser and HTTP requests for reliability
+- **Concurrent Processing**: Extracts content from multiple pages simultaneously

+### Available Search Tools

+1. **Full Web Search**: Comprehensive search with content extraction
+2. **Search Summaries**: Lightweight search returning only snippets
+3. **Page Content Extraction**: Extract content from specific URLs

+The web-search-mcp server runs automatically as part of the Docker Compose stack with Playwright browsers for reliable content extraction.

 ## Troubleshooting